-Although it is possible that both hatchery-produced spring chinook salmon and natural fall chinook salmon could occur in the Snake River at the same time, the IDFG believes that hatchery-produced smolts released in March and April will be out of the Snake River production area when fall chinook salmon emerge in late April and early May (IFRO 1992).
-Because of their larger size, spring chinook salmon smolts migrating through the Salmon and Snake rivers will probably be using different habitat than emerging fall chinook salmon fry (Everest 1969).
-Fall chinook salmon adults would be temporally and spatially separated from the spring chinook salmon adults returning to the upper Salmon River.
+Although it is possible that both hatchery-produced summer chinook salmon smolts and fall chinook salmon fry could be present in the Snake River at the same time, we believe that hatchery smolts released in late March and April will be out of the Snake River production area when fall chinook salmon emerge in late April and early May (IFRO 1992).
+Because of their larger size, summer chinook salmon smolts migrating through the lower Salmon and Snake rivers will probably be using different habitat than emerging fall chinook salmon fry (Everest 1969).
+Thus, we assume that there is no effect to fall chinook salmon juveniles in the production area or free-flowing migration corridor from the LSRCP summer chinook salmon releases in the South Fork Salmon River.
+Fall chinook salmon adults would be temporally and spatially separated from summer chinook salmon adults returning from the release as well.